alteca/suggest-us/README.md

 # suggest-us
-List of subjects to present in future
+API used to vote for a subject to present in future presentation

+## Run in dev

+>npm start

+## Run in prod

+>npm run start:prod